geoffrich/geoffrich.net/src/posts/svelte-summit-2021.md

   - svelte
   - a11y
 socialImage: 'https://geoffrich.net/images/social/svelte-summit-2021.png'
+templateEngineOverride: njk,md
 ---

+{% set videoTitle = "Geoff Rich - Svelte Transitions and Accessibility" %}
+{% set videoId = "iceNAO8c4J4" %}
+{% include 'partials/components/youtube.njk' %}

+I spoke at the Fall 2021 [Svelte Summit](https://sveltesummit.com/) on Svelte Transitions and Accessibility.
+Svelte includes built-in animations that makes it easy to slide, scale, and fly elements in and out of the DOM.
+However, you need to be careful to not trigger motion sickness in your users.
+In my talk, I go over which Svelte transitions could cause accessibility issues and how to respect user motion preferences when using them.

+We iteratively build a solution to change which transition we use when the user requests reduced motion -- first only using CSS, then detecting the user's motion preference in a Svelte component, to finally encapsulating the logic in a reusable Svelte store.

-Following is a transcript of my lightning talk "Svelte Transitions and Accessibility" at the Fall 2021 [Svelte Summit](https://sveltesummit.com/).
+Following is a transcript of the talk.
 You can find my [slide deck](https://docs.google.com/presentation/d/1djta1tNkYdN7B287S3U9Stfo0L8q0lfgsVQGUKBu2N4/edit?usp=sharing) on Google Slides and the [example code](https://github.com/geoffrich/svelte-summit-accessible-transitions) on my GitHub.
-The whole event will be available to stream on [YouTube](https://youtu.be/1Df-9EKvZr0).
+The entire event is available to stream on [YouTube](https://youtube.com/playlist?list=PL8bMgX1kyZTg2bI9IOMgfBc8lrU3v2itt).

 Huge shout-out to the organizers for putting on such a great event and for featuring my talk!
 Special thanks to Kevin for being very quick to respond to my questions via email, and to Shawn (a.k.a. swyx) for hosting a speaker prep session with some very helpful tips.